coder7475/coding-challenges/wc-tool/README.md

-# Build Your Own wc Tool
+# Build Your Own `wc` Tool

-This is my implementation of the `wc` command line tool, based on the coding challenge from [challenge-wc](https://codingchallenges.fyi/challenges/challenge-wc).
+This is a custom implementation of the Unix `wc` (word count) command-line utility, developed as part of the [challenge-wc](https://codingchallenges.fyi/challenges/challenge-wc) from codingchallenges.fyi.

 ## Description

-The goal of this project is to build a clone of the Unix command line tool `wc`.
-This tool is used to count words, lines, characters, and bytes in text files.
+The goal of this project is to recreate the functionality of the Unix `wc` tool.
+It reads a text file and provides counts for:

+- Lines
+- Words
+- Characters

 ## Usage